 Each academic year, Palmer Seminary awards a number of Sider Scholarships.
-Sider Scholarships cover half the cost of tuition at Palmer.
+Sider Scholarships cover 35% of the cost of tuition at Palmer.
 The scholarship is awarded on a yearly basis and is renewable by mutual agreement between scholars and The Sider Center, as long as she or he is enrolled part-time, maintains a 3.3 GPA, and continues to meet the criteria for acceptance described below.

 About the Scholarship